-Suprayoga HADI has been working steadily to advance the inclusion of women in peace and security issues in Indonesia for over a decade.
+Suprayoga Hadi has been working towards the advancement of the inclusion of women in peace and security issues in Indonesia for over a decade.

-believes strongly that the inclusion of women in peace processes is vitally important to their success.
-He also believes women should have a strong role in the planning and implementation of security issues.
+His view is that involving women in peace processes is vitally important to the success of peace talks.
+Suprayoga also advocates for women holding strong roles in the planning and implementation of security issues.

-During Pak Yoga’s decade of tenure at the Ministry for National Development Planning, these beliefs have shone through in his work.
-He played a leading role in establishing the Women and Peace Champion Forum in conflict affected regions – including Maluku, North Maluku and Central Sulawesi – which aims to address domestic violence and issues women face in post-conflict areas, develop women’s capacities and promote women’s political participation.
+During a decade of tenure at the Ministry for National Development Planning, he played a leading role in establishing the Women and Peace Champion Forum in conflict affected regions – including Maluku, North Maluku and Central Sulawesi – which aims to address domestic violence and issues women face in post-conflict areas, develop women’s capacities and promote women’s political participation.